greenarmor/bamboo/README.md

 # BAMBOO
-**Bootstrapable Application Microservice, Built for OpenSwoole Operations**
+**Bootstrapable Application Microframework Built for OpenSwoole Operations**

-A high-performance foundation for building PHP microservices on OpenSwoole.
+A lightweight, high-performance PHP microframework powered by OpenSwoole.
-Built for distributed systems, async jobs, and scalable service-oriented apps.
+Designed for developers who want the speed of async I/O with the simplicity of Express.js.

 ## Philosophy